ellysh/dota2-omen-bots/README.md

 1. Create a lobby.
 2. Choose the "1v1 Solo Mid" game mode.
-3. Choose the OML bots for both sides.
+3. Choose the OMEN bots for both sides.
 4. Start a game.
 5. Pick Shadow Fiend.
 6. Wait until bots do not pick their heroes after you.

-You can play with OML Bots in the "All pick" mode.
+You can play with OMEN Bots in the "All pick" mode.
 In this case, Shadow Shaman bot buys a courier for you.
 You should stop "All pick" game when any side does two kills or mid Tier 1 Tower is destroyed.

 ## Limitations